BSc in Accounting

 Admission Requirements

-• High School Diploma: High school certificate, attained within the last five years and with a general high school score of 65% and above.
+• High School Diploma: High school certificate attained within the last five years and have obtained a high school average score of 55% or above* along with a summation of marks for Physics and Maths ≥ 120, in particular.

-• English Language Proficiency: Minimum English Language requirement is 45 in PTE, 5.5 in IELTS or 64 in ibt-TOEFL.
+• English Language Proficiency: Minimum English Language requirement is 52 in PTE, 110 in Duolingo, 5.5 in IELTS or 64 in TOEFL iBT.

 • Equalized transcript is required for students who have graduated from international institutions.